-If either the embodied-approach or the scarcity explanation is correct, then speed daters who approach their partners (rotators) should be less selective regarding their partners than should speed daters who are seated (sitters), and should evaluate these partners as more desirable, experience greater chemistry with them, and say "yes" to a larger percentage of them (rotation hypothesis).
-Results supporting this hypothesis would have implications for the sex differences in selectivity discussed earlier.
-We predicted that, consistent with the general tendency for men to be more oriented toward romantic approach than women, male participants would show greater romantic approach (romantic desire, romantic chemistry, and "yes" responses) toward their speed-dating partners (i.e., they would be less selective) when they approached and women sat, but that this sex difference would diminish and perhaps even disappear when women approached and men sat (sex-moderation hypothesis).
-We did not predict that the robust finding that women are more selective than men would be significantly reversed when women approached and men sat (we thought that subtly reversing embodied-approach dynamics at a speed-dating event would probably be insufficient to reverse a lifetime of men approaching and women being approached), but rather expected that this effect would be significantly and perhaps completely diminished.
+If either the embodied approach or the scarcity explanation is correct, then Approachers (rotators) should be less selective regarding their speed-dating partners than should Sitters, evaluating these partners as more desirable, experiencing greater chemistry with them, and "yessing" a larger percentage of them (Rotation Hypothesis).
+Results supporting this hypothesis would have implications for the sex differences in selectivity discussed above.
+Consistent with the general tendency for men to be more oriented toward romantic approach than women, we predict that our male participants will show greater romantic approach (romantic desire, romantic chemistry, and "yessing" behavior) toward their speed-dating partners (i.e., they will be less selective) when they approach and women sit, but that this sex difference will diminish and perhaps even disappear when women approach and men sit (Sex Moderation Hypothesis).
+We are not predicting that the robust finding that women are more selective than men will significantly reverse when women approach and men sit (after all, subtly reversing embodied approach dynamics at a speed-dating event is probably insufficient to reverse a lifetime of men approaching and women being approached), but rather that this effect will be significantly and perhaps completely diminished.

-Finally, we examined whether the level of self-confidence participants experienced on their speed dates statistically mediated these sex-moderation effects.
-Assessing mediation by self-confidence allowed us to test whether the potential effects of rotating versus sitting were due to embodied-approach or to scarcity dynamics.
-The embodied-approach idea-that approaching in romantic contexts activates masculine, agentic self-perceptions-predicts the following mediational model: rotating \rightarrow increased confidence \rightarrow strong romantic approach (low selectivity).
+Finally, we examine whether the level of self-confidence participants experience on their speed-dates statistically mediates these sex moderation effects.
+The self-confidence mediation effects will provide a preliminary test of whether the potential effects of rotating-versus-sitting are due to embodied approach or to scarcity dynamics.
+The embodied approach idea-that approaching in romantic contexts activates masculine, agentic self-perceptions-predicts the following mediational model: rotating \rightarrow increased confidence \rightarrow strong romantic approach (low selectivity).
 In contrast, the scarcity idea-that being repeatedly approached in romantic contexts makes individuals feel like they have many options-predicts the following mediational model: sitting \rightarrow increased confidence \rightarrow weak romantic approach (high selectivity).
-If the sex-moderation effects are driven by embodied-approach processes rather than by scarcity processes, then the mediational analyses should support the former mediation model rather than the latter.
+If the sex moderation effects are driven by embodied approach processes rather than by scarcity processes, then the mediational analyses should support the former model rather than the latter (Confidence Mediation Hypothesis).